yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 After the merge of german77's impressive Joy-Con driver release [last month](https://yuzu-emu.org/entry/yuzu-progress-report-dec-2022/#new-joy-con-driver-and-other-input-improvements), [Morph](https://github.com/Morph1984) noticed that yuzu was often taking a significantly longer amount of time to shutdown, sometimes more than 5 seconds longer than it should have been allowed to.
 He discovered that this was due to sleep calls in the Joy-Con driver to poll for new devices that weren't being cancelled on shutdown, and with help from byte[], he {{< gh-hovercard "9677" "implemented a proper fix" >}} so that they would immediately stop waiting when shutdown was signalled.

-More battles won for the shutdown wars, with no end in sight so far!
+More battles won for the Shutdown Wars, with seemingly no end in sight!
-It almost feels like a [Worms](https://www.youtube.com/watch?v=HWJsY4FoSZ8) game by now.
+It's starting to almost feel like a [Worms](https://www.youtube.com/watch?v=HWJsY4FoSZ8) game.

 An interesting report from a user pointed byte[] to the visual novel `うみねこのなく頃に咲 ～猫箱と夢想の交響曲～` (Umineko no Naku Koro ni Saku - Nekobako to Musou no Koukyoukyoku), which seemed to reliably crash in fast-forward mode, but only when audio was enabled.
 He quickly identified that the issue was happening at the same time the audio system was temporarily stalling the game (in order to avoid dropping any samples).